-THE BACKGROUND SCREENING PROCESS IS EVOLVING
+THE BACKGROUND CHECK PROCESS IS EVOLVING

-The background screening industry hasn’t always been the same and over the years there have been a number of scenarios that have impacted hiring standards and practices for employers.
-As background screening is here to stay, employers have to ensure they are maintaining compliance with their hiring practices to keep their workplace safe and void of any risks.
+The background check industry hasn’t always been the same and over the years there have been a number of scenarios that have impacted hiring standards and practices for employers.
+As background check is here to stay, employers have to ensure they are maintaining compliance with their hiring practices to keep their workplace safe and void of any risks.
 Some key trends that cause changes in practices and that employers should be aware of include the following:

 INSTANT BACKGROUND CHECKS

 A growing trend with the employment screening industry is the use of commercially compiled databases, also known as instant background checks or “national criminal database searches.”
 These types of checks are a quicker way of running background checks and may save a few dollars, but many employers are unaware of their true inaccuracy and credibility.
 Since they aren’t corroborated against any official county court record, they can often return with error-filled information as they are not from a verified source.
 Employers who choose to use an instant background check can face greater risks of fines and lawsuits as the Fair Credit Reporting Act (FCRA) requires specific guidelines to be followed.
 DISA Global Solutions uses a more encompassing check by using the information derived from a database search to source jurisdictions where applicants may have a history, then pairs it with information from other products or services to verify the data.

 THE LEGALIZATION OF MARIJUANA & THE RISE OF THE OPIOID EPIDEMIC